 536 AD: The Year The Sun Disappeared Episode 1 (49:15) Episode 2 (49:28)

-The year 536 AD was the year dubbed the “year without something.”
+The year 536 AD was the year dubbed the “year without sunshine.”
 This was an event that terrified the people.
 The sun went dark and the rain the color of blood poured from the skies.
 Winter gripped the land for two years.
 Drought, famine, and plague followed.
 Whole cities were whipped out and civilization crumbled.
 What happened?
 What was going on?
 This catastrophe affected the people around the world and nobody knew the answers until now. *Highly recommended for a history and a science class.*

 Dark Ages: An Age of Light - Episode 1 (59:11) Episode 2 (59:29) Episode 3 (59:14) Episode 4 (59:53)